shashankavDA/Wuxia-Epub-Creator/README.md

 # Wuxia-Epub-Creator
 -------------------------------------------------------------------------------
-A small python program which will create an Ebook by scraping wuxiaworld.co
+A python program which will create an Ebook by scraping wuxiaworld.co

 You need python 3.9